What happens after you applied?

-Do I have to change my insurance when I start an internship?
+Do I have to change my insurance when I start an internship or start working?

 If the latter is the case, they can stay insured with the health insurer in their home country or take out a private international health insurance.
 Students from the EU/EEA may be eligible to receive a European Health Insurance Card (EHIC) which covers their necessary medical costs during their stay.
 They are advised to check this with the health insurer in their home country before departure.

 For the calculation of the minimum wage that applies to a specific situation, please see the following tool (only available in Dutch).